legalize-dev/legalize-nl/nl/BWBV0001610.md

 ---
 # Administratief Akkoord tussen het Koninkrijk der Nederlanden en Bangladesh inzake het project " Integrated Planning for Sustinable Water Management (IPSWAM)"

-The Netherlands Minister for Development Co-operation, being the competent Netherlands Authority for the purpose of this Administrative Arrangement, hereinafter referred to as ‘the Netherlands Party’, represented in this matter by Mrs Bea M. ten Tusscher, Ambassador of the Kingdom of the Netherlands to Bangladesh
+The Netherlands Minister for Development Cooperation, being the competent Netherlands Authority for the purpose of this Administrative Arrangement, hereinafter referred to as ‘the Netherlands Party’, represented in this matter by Mr A.J.A.J.M.G.
+Hennekens, Ambassador of the Kingdom of the Netherlands to Bangladesh

 and